On the Learnability of Watermarks for Language Models: Pythia watermark distillation experiments

-We run additional experiments on \sampbased watermark distillation using Llama 2 7B as both the teacher model and student model.
+We run additional \sampbased watermark distillation experiments using \LlamaTwoSevenB as the teacher model and Pythia 1.4B \citep{pmlr-v202-biderman23a-pythia} as the student model.
+Note that Llama 2 and Pythia have different tokenizers, so \sampbased distillation is necessary for this setting.

-First, we use Llama 2 7B with a \decbased watermarking strategy to generate 640k watermarked samples of length 256 tokens, prompted with 50-token prefixes from OpenWebText.
-Then, we fine-tune Llama 2 7B on the watermarked samples for 1 epoch of 5,000 steps, with a batch size of 128, sequence length of 256 tokens, maximal learning rate of 1e-5, and cosine learning rate decay with a linear warmup for the first 500 steps.
-Each training run took approximately 4 hours on 4 NVIDIA A100 80GB GPUs.
+\textbf{Training.} First, we use \LlamaTwoSevenB with a \decbased watermarking strategy to generate 640,000 watermarked samples of length 256 tokens, prompted with 50-token prefixes from OpenWebText.
+Then, we fine-tune Pythia 1.4B on the watermarked samples for 1 epoch, roughly 8,000 steps, with a batch size of 64, sequence length of 256 tokens,\footnote{Note that Llama 2 and Pythia tokenize sequences differently.
+Pythia has a larger vocabulary size and tends to tokenize sequences into fewer tokens compared to Llama 2.} maximal learning rate of 1e-5, cosine learning rate decay with a linear warmup for the first 500 steps, and the AdamW optimizer with $(\beta_1, \beta_2) = (0.9, 0.999)$ and no weight decay.
+Each training run took approximately 3 hours on 1 NVIDIA A100 80GB GPU.

-Results using the same evaluation procedure and metrics in \S\ref{sec:metrics} are shown in Table \ref{tab:llama-samp-based-results}.
-The results exhibit similar trends as \logitsbased watermark distillation with Llama 2 7B and \sampbased watermark distillation with Llama 2 7B as the teacher model and Pythia 1.4B as the student model (\S\ref{sec:results}), showing that \sampbased watermark distillation can also be used when the teacher and student models are the same.